bevyengine/rfcs/rfcs/76-replication.md

 })
 ```

+Except for the part that a server listens and a client connects, there are no other differences between client and server, which also allows for all sorts of topologies.

 A connection is an entity with a connection component, so that the lifetime of the connection component is coupled with the lifetime of the actual connection.
-The connection also has ownership of the entity, including their children.
+This has the additional effect of ownership, so that an entity is owned by the connection, including their children.

+### Events

+As there are no RPCs, events are the closest thing to achive similar results.
+Events can either be send normally, or using the `Directed<Event>` wrapper, which allows for event routing.
+When events are received the event is wrapped inside an `Received<Event>` wrapper.

 ## Implementation strategy